murilopolese/hexagonal-open-world/README.md

 # Hexagonal grid board
 ------------------------

 This is the result of a study on hexagonal grids and Meteor pub/sub behaviour: a generative multiplayer open world where you can walk around.

 ![Screenshot](http://i.imgur.com/AnU3n63.png?1)

+Don't expect too much and test the [demo](https://fabulous-hex.herokuapp.com/).

+## How it works?

+- You are the red thing.
+- You move by clicking on the hexagons around you.
+- You can step on everything that is green.
+- Blue is supposed to be water and you don't know how to swim so you can't step there.
+Deal with it.
+- The greyish things are rocks and you don't know how to climb so you can't step there.
+Deal with it again.
+- Purple things are other players.
+- The brown things are the portals to other terrains.
+- The big name with numbers on the side are that terrains name and it's coordinate in the world.

 ## To do